Edit Content

 5. Don’t be meek, BE STRONG!

 If we could offer only one piece of advice to you, this would be it.
 BE STRONG!
 In everything you do, please BE STRONG.
 Build strength in your knowledge of incontinence and treatment options.
-Strengthen your resolve to speak up about this condition – both for yourself, and others.
-Build up your physical strength to help you not only ease the symptoms, but possibly eliminate them completely.
+Strengthen your resolve to speak up about this condition – both for yourself and others.
+Build up your physical strength to help you not only ease the symptoms but possibly eliminate them completely.
 BE STRONG!
-Because you’ll find that when you start to build up strength in all of these areas of your life, your resolve to live life on your terms, not on incontinences’, becomes stronger too.
+Because you’ll find that when you start to build up strength in all of these areas of your life, your resolve to live life on your terms, not on incontinence’, becomes stronger too.

 What inspiration will you take with you this holiday season?